yushanwebdev/reactnd-redux-exercises/README.md

 [Q] Take a look at the `index.html` file and fix the 8 bugs.

-[A] Repo contains the bugs fixed file.
+[A] This branch contains the bugs fixed file.
 [Demo](https://reactnd-redux-exercise-one.netlify.app/ "Exercie One")